Dr Lisa Ackerley mulls over hygiene in the laundry

 - Use the best laundry powder you can afford

-- Use a laundry additive to help kill bacteria and viruses
+- Use a laundry sanitiser to help kill bacteria and viruses if you are washing at lower temperatures

 - Wash underpants, socks and knickers in a separate wash from cloths and tea-towels, especially if you are using a low-temperature wash